Calling for an EU Action Plan for Plant-Based Food

 Julian Hanslmaier on Unsplash

-It could indeed, in the form of an EU Action Plan for Plant-based Food.
-Today we’re releasing a joint letter signed by 133 organisations – including BEUC, EPHA, Birdlife, IFOAM and Freshfel – that calls on Commissioner Christophe Hansen to make it happen by 2026.
+It could indeed, in the form of an EU Action Plan for Plant-Based Food.
+Today, we are releasing a joint letter signed by 133 organisations – including BEUC, EPHA, Birdlife, IFOAM and Freshfel – that calls on Commissioner Christophe Hansen to make it happen by 2026.

 The benefits of a holistic approach to address the entire agrifood value chain, as well as broadening the scope of proteins by including foods like fruits, vegetables, legumes and wholegrains, are seemingly endless: